Laser Engraving Fabric

 Step 3: Preparing the material

-I'm using a heavy weight 100% cotton twill from Cali Fabrics.
+I'm using a heavy weight 100% cotton twill.
 You want a non-stretch fabric with fibers that are thick enough that the dye hasn't fully penetrated and can withstand having it's top layer shaved off without falling apart.

 As with any laser engraving it is important that the material is flat, so I get out the iron.
 I also adhered interfacing to the back to give it extra stability and lightly tack it down to a board with spray adhesive.